Kryha/zk-states/README.md

 `testRef` param is useful when testing in a non browser environment.
 Do not use it in development or production.
 Check out our test files to see how it's being used.

-> ⚠️ WARNING: do not import or execute in the main thread, but use it as explained in the example above!
+> ⚠️ WARNING: do not import or execute this function in the main thread, but use it as illustrated in the example above!

 ### `createZKAppWorkerClient`